Installation

 mode.
 A public instance of such a node can be found at

-To run lnd in neutrino mode, run lnd
+To run lnd in neutrino mode, run lnd with the following arguments, (swapping

-if needed), and also your own btcd
+in --bitcoin.simnet if needed), and also your own btcd node if available:

 lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=neutrino --neutrino.connect=faucet.lightning.community